AdobeDocs/commerce-learn.en/help/back-office-integrations/last-mile-integration.md

 ---
 # Last mile integration using the Adobe Starter Kit

-Learn about the intricacies of last-mile integration with Adobe Commerce with a focus on using extensibility hooks to enhance connectivity with third-party systems.
+Learn about items to consider when starting the last-mile integration with Adobe Commerce with a focus on using extensibility hooks to enhance connectivity with third-party systems.
 This video outlines a structured approach where various hooks such as validation, transformation, preprocessing, sending, and post-processing ensure seamless data flow and system synchronization.
 Each hook serves a distinct purpose, including:

 * Validating incoming data against schemas
 * Transforming data objects between systems